 He was later to purchase a total of 400 acres, eventually willed, as he and Bertha had no children, to his great friend and mentor, Spenser McTaggart Hopkins.

 NB - December 2011 The resort that was subsequently built and up-graded over the years was, unfortunately, completely wrecked during Cyclone Yasi that battered the coast in February 2011.
-Following this catastrophic event there were many tropical islands for sale.
-At the time of writing it has been reported that Dunk Island has been sold, a great relief to all those on the mainland as well as the island who depend on Tourism for their livelihood.
+Following this catastrophic event Dunk Island was sold, a great relief to all those on the mainland, who depend on Tourism for their livelihood.